- Public Policy

 Annual Legislative Event - Day on the Hill

 The Academy encourages each state affiliate to hold an annual state-level legislative event.
-To promote its mission, provide members an opportunity to engage in the state legislative process and introduce state legislators to our organization and profession, MAND hold its “Day on the Hill” each March at the State House.
+To promote its mission, provide members an opportunity to engage in the state legislative process and introduce state legislators to our organization and profession, MAND holds its “Day on the Hill” at the State House.

 MAND needs the support of all members, RDNs, NDTRs, dietetic interns and nutrition students alike, to make the event a success.
-If you would like to learn more about Day on the Hill, please email the PPP at: email@example.com.
+Please check the MAND website’s Events & Meetings section for information on the upcoming event.

 Public Policy Partnerships

 MAND is an organizational member of several state associations and stakeholder groups.
-MAND’s PPP works with them to impact public policy to improve public health, especially increasing access to healthy, affordable food and reducing rates of food insecurity and its long-term consequences on health.
+MAND’s PPP works with them to impact public policy to improve public health, especially increasing access to healthy, affordable food, reducing rates of malnutrition and food insecurity and its long-term consequences on health.

 One such organization is the Massachusetts Public Health Association (MPHA), who puts out “action alerts” at key times in the legislative cycle, such as when a bill is up for a vote by the legislative committee of jurisdiction.
-MAND's PPP has a liaison to MPHA, who joins conference calls and activities related to its Act FRESH campaign “…taking action to build a better future for Massachusetts families by improving access to healthy, affordable food and safe public spaces for physical activity.”
+MAND supports many of the organization’s advocacy campaigns, most notably to increase investment to standardize public health efforts across the state, as Massachusetts municipalities currently operate independently.

 In addition to legislation, MAND tracks regulation at the state level.
 Regulations are the specific rules created for carrying out legislation.
 Regulatory agencies, such as the Massachusetts Department of Public Health (DPH), set and revise regulations over time, and, as with legislation, seek public comment when they do so.
-For example, in 2014 DPH sought to update school nutrition standards for public schools, at which time many individuals and organizations, including MAND, submitted written testimony urging DPH to uphold strict standards regarding the amount of sugar allowed in milk and àla carte items sold in schools across the state.

 To learn more about dietetic licensure, see Licensure Information, located under Professional Development.